songlaa/kubernetes-security-training/content/en/docs/kubernetes-basics/01-Basics/01/_introduction.md

 sectionnumber: 1.1
 ---

-In this lab, we will introduce the core concepts of Kubernetes.

 All explanations and resources used in this lab give only a quick and not detailed overview.
 Please check [the official documentation](https://kubernetes.io/docs/concepts/) to get further details.

 ## Core concepts